zuplo-samples/db2openapi/README.md

 # DB2OpenAPI

 Generate an OpenAPI/Swagger specification from your SQL database.
-The OpenAPI file will be written to a file.
+The OpenAPI spec will be written to a file.

 ## Motivation